By Diana Prodan

 Mobile is the new standard

 Like it or not, the customer’s path to purchase is moving more towards mobile.
 I don’t know about you, but my own phone has more than 20 apps that allow me to directly purchase a product with the swipe of a finger – everything from dinner, to spa services, to flights, all at my fingertips.
 I’m not alone.
-According to a BI Intelligence Report, mobile commerce is expected to hit 20.6% of all ecommerce revenues by the end of 2016, and almost half of all ecommerce revenues by 2020.
+According to an e-Marketer Report, mobile commerce hit 34.5% of all ecommerce revenues in 2017, and will surpass half of all ecommerce revenues by 2021.
 The numbers speak for themselves: your company needs to be mobile friendly.
 Not sure if your website passes the test?
 Check out our article Testing Your Mobile Experience to find out.

 Make sure you can be found